blal28/blal28/README.md

 - 👋 Hi, I’m Bilal Naeem
 - 👀 I’m interested in learning how to code and then sharpen those skills
-- 🌱 I’m currently learning Python, and MySQL
+- 🌱 I’m currently learning MySQL
 - 💞️ I’ve master skills in Excel and Power BI
 - 📫 How to reach me is by my email: blalnaeem28@gmail.com